Research Assistant/ Sea Turtle Project

 treatment can be challenging, participants must disclose any medical conditions or possible risks before confirming their placement with our program.

-There are positions available at our four projects located on the Southern Nicoya Peninsula, Guanacaste, Costa Rica:
+There are positions available at two projects located on the Southern Nicoya Peninsula, Guanacaste, Costa Rica:

 San Miguel and Costa de Oro are projects with a variable number of volunteers.
 Assistants of these projects must be really sociable and be willing to work with a constantly changing team.